Mr-GraphnStaff/Live-Captions-Saver/readme.md

 # MS Teams Live Captions Saver Browser Extension v4.5

-The MS Teams Live Captions Saver is a powerful Chrome extension that captures, saves, and analyzes live captions from Microsoft Teams meetings.
-With advanced features like AI-powered summaries, speaker tracking, attendee monitoring, and automated exports, it's the perfect tool for meeting documentation and accessibility.
+The MS Teams Live Captions Saver is a streamlined Chrome extension that captures and exports live captions from Microsoft Teams meetings.
+This fork focuses on lightweight, PWA-friendly workflows so you can save transcripts quickly without extra overhead.

 ## Key Features

-### Core Functionality
-- **Real-time Caption Capture** - Automatically captures live captions during Teams meetings
+- **Real-time Caption Capture** — Automatically captures live captions during Teams meetings.
-- **Multiple Export Formats** - Save as TXT, Markdown, JSON, YAML, DOC, or AI-optimized formats
+- **Lean Export Formats** — Save as TXT or Markdown with Save As support and custom sub-folders.
-- **Speaker Identification & Aliasing** - Track who said what with customizable speaker names
+- **Speaker Identification & Aliasing** — Track who said what with customizable speaker names.
-- **Attendee Tracking** - Monitor meeting participants with join/leave timestamps
+- **Optional Attendee Tracking** — Monitor meeting participants with join/leave timestamps.
-- **Auto-Save on Meeting End** - Never lose your transcripts with automatic saving
+- **Auto-Save on Meeting End** — Never lose your transcripts with automatic saving.

-### Advanced Features
-- **AI-Powered Templates** - 9 built-in meeting templates (Standup, Retrospective, Planning, etc.)
-- **AI Assistant Profiles** - Load ChatGPT, Claude, or Gemini prompts tuned for finding open tasks
-- **Custom AI Instructions** - Create and save your own AI analysis templates
-- **Meeting Analytics Dashboard** - View speaker participation, word counts, and statistics
-- **Live Transcript Viewer** - Search and filter transcripts in real-time
-- **Customizable Filename Patterns** - Use variables like {date}, {time}, {title}, {attendees}
+- **Custom Filename Patterns** — Use variables like `{date}`, `{time}`, `{datetime}`, `{title}`, `{format}`, `{attendees}`.
-- **Multiple Timestamp Formats** - Choose between 12-hour, 24-hour, or relative timestamps
+- **Flexible Timestamp Formats** — Choose between 12-hour, 24-hour, or relative meeting timers.
+- **Session History & Viewer** — Reopen, export, or delete past meetings directly from the popup.

 ## Install from the Chrome Store